2020's Best investment:

 95% of respondents to a Society of Real Estate Appraisers survey said that landscaping adds to the dollar value of residential real estate, while 99% of them said it enhanced the sales appeal of residential real estate.

-According to Money Magazine (May 2003), spending on landscape design and installation has more than tripled in the past five years, as it offers the best return on investment of any home improvement.
+Money Magazine tells us that spending on landscape design and installation has more than tripled over the last decade, as it offers the best return on investment of any home improvement.
 Smart homeowners are hiring landscape architects to help them realize their dreams.
 Think about what you want and how you will use your landscape.
 Formal entertaining, herb gardens, and children’s playgrounds are all possibilities.
 Don’t limit yourself to plants and trees; maybe you would like a fence, a fountain, a deck, a patio, or other outdoor element.
 Make a realistic budget.
 One rule of thumb is to invest 5 to 10 percent of your house’s worth.
 If this seems steep, consider that appropriate landscape improvements are estimated to return 100 to 200 percent of their cost when a house is sold.
 According to the Money magazine story on home renovations, “not all improvements will increase the value of a house by the amount they cost to perform.”
 Landscaping, however, according to their research, has a recovery value of 100% to 200%, “if it is well done and harmonizes with foliage nearby.”
 This compares to a recovery value of 75-125% for a kitchen remodel, 80-120% for a bathroom, and 20-50% for a swimming pool.

 The Florida Nursery Growers & Landscape Association researched and compiled the following statistics: Landscaping can increase the resale value of a property by as much as 14% and speed up the sale of a property by as much as six weeks.
 A landscaped patio can raise property value by 12.4%, a landscaped curb by 4.4% and hedges can add 3.6%.
 5% of a home’s value invested in low-maintenance, quality landscaping can increase resale value by as much as 15%, earning a return of 150% or more on the original landscape budget.
 When plants are properly selected and placed the results can come in lowering heating and cooling cost by as much as 20%.